#Home Addition Design In California

 Author's Note: Here's a little something I wrote while I've been chipping away at my other WIPs.
 It’s way longer than I expected but I'm happy with how it turned out.
 The angst is very mild and it has a happy ending!

-AU with no Upside Down, no use of y/n, established past friendship, Eddie and reader graduated the same year but ages aren't specified, focuses on Eddie's POV, proofread to an extent.
+No use of y/n, established past friendship, Eddie and reader graduated the same year but ages aren't specified, focuses on Eddie's POV, proofread to an extent.

 Word Count: 8.3k

-Warnings: MDNI, mentions of sex, includes swearing
+Warnings: MDNI, mentions of sex, contains profanity.

 After posing for the cover of the latest Metal Edge magazine, Eddie was eager to head back home ASAP.
 While he enjoys his time on the East Coast, he was really looking forward to some much-needed downtime.
 As he boarded his private jet and set off, everything was going according to plan.
 However, the weather decided that he was going to make a pit stop.
 Rather, an emergency landing.